Walk your way through this Paris-in-a-Week itinerary

 It’s no surprise that Paris is known for brilliant architecture.
 It’s got a rich history and the city has done a phenomenal job at preserving the buildings.

-Most of the main monuments you’d want to see on your first visit are listed in my itinerary in the above map.
+Most of the main monuments you’d want to see on your first visit are listed in above map.
 Some of my favourites include:

 Les Invalides - a military museum and resting place of Napoleon Bonaparte.

 The Arc de Triomphe - go to the top for views of the 12 boulevards that extend from the Arc de Triomphe, it’s quite impressive.
-Buy your tickets online before you go and look at the marker in my above map for more tips.
+Buy your tickets online to skip the long line.
+Read the marker in my above map for more tips.

 Pont Alexandre III - Along with beautiful buildings, Paris has equally beautiful bridges.
 The most elaborate being Pont Alexandre III, which is right outside of Les Invalides.